 - Learn 5 new songs

-- Become more procifient using my looper pedal
+- Become more proficient using my looper pedal

 - Research how to record myself on video

 - Practice for and complete Justin's Ear Training Grade 3 Quickfire Test and improve on my 75% score from last time

 - Enquire at the local music shop about local people amenable to jamming / playing together